-But there was-and is-a significant complication.
+But there was - and is - a significant complication.
 The aggregate position takes no account of the serious imbalance within the overall economy between external and domestic demand.
-The internationally exposed sectors of the economy were already confronted last year with an exaggeratedly strong exchange rate, particularly against the core European currencies, which could only partly be explained by cyclical and monetary policy differences.
-It appeared to have a good deal to do with market scepticism-I would argue misplaced scepticism-about the prospective strength of the euro.
-The internationally exposed sectors faced a further battering as a result of the economic impact of the developments in Asia and elsewhere that I mentioned earlier.
+The internationally exposed sectors of the economy were already confronted last year with an exaggeratedly strong exchange rate, particularly against the core European currencies - which could only be partly explained by cyclical and monetary policy differences.
+It appeared to have a good deal to do with market scepticism - I would argue misplaced scepticism - about the prospective strength of the euro.
+The internationally exposed sectors faced a further battering as a result of the economic impact of the developments in Asia and elsewhere - which I mentioned earlier.

-These pressures have had, and are having, a seriously depressing effect on demand and output in the exposed sectors of the economy-particularly, large parts of manufacturing industry and agriculture-which is contributing to a sharp deterioration in our balance of payments and a fall in the net external component of aggregate demand.
+These pressures have had - and are having - a seriously depressing effect on demand and output in the exposed sectors of the economy - particularly large parts of manufacturing industry and agriculture - which is contributing to a sharp deterioration in our balance of payment and a fall in the net external component of aggregate demand.

-At the same time, the strong exchange rate and the weakness of world commodity prices are having a direct dampening impact on costs and prices in this country-particularly at the wholesale, producer level, but also affecting retail prices.
+At the same time, the strong exchange rate, and the weakness of world commodity prices, is having a direct dampening impact on costs and prices in this country - particularly at the wholesale, producer, level but also affecting retail prices.

-Meanwhile, the domestic economy has been unsustainably strong.
-Private consumption, in particular, was growing at an annualised rate of more than 5% last summer, and was still growing at an annualised rate of 4% by the first quarter of this year.
-This compares with a longer-term trend rate of some $2^{1/2}$ %.
+Meanwhile the domestic economy has been unsustainably strong.
+Private consumption, in particular, was growing at an annualised rate of over 5% last Summer, and still growing at an annualised rate of 4% by the first quarter of this year.
+This compares with a longer-term trend rate of some 21⁄2%.
 But for the dampening impact of the external influences on aggregate demand and on costs and prices, this could already have resulted in accelerating inflation.